lewisjared/precedent/README.md

-# Precident
+# Precedent
 A tool for finding OS projects which use a particular package

 # Development
-Precident consists of a React frontend which provides an interface to a Django-based backend API.
+precedent consists of a React frontend which provides an interface to a Django-based backend API.
 The backend also makes use of Celery to handle async requests for querying GitHub.
 The frontend was bootstrapped using the `create-react-app` project.
 This provides a simple config-free way of starting a project which requires a dynamic frontend.
 The backend requires a few additional application dependencies, namely:
 * PostgreSQL